-The Shareholders' Meeting is called at the registered office of the Bank or in another location in the municipality where Intesa Sanpaolo has its registered office, by notice published on the Bank's website at least thirty days prior to the date of the Shareholders' Meeting, as well as by abstract publication in daily newspapers (the abstract notice is normally published in "II Sole 24 Ore" and in the major national and international newspapers).
-If the Shareholders' Meeting is called to appoint Directors, an earlier deadline for publication of forty days prior to the date of the meeting is applied.
+The Shareholders' Meeting is called at the registered office of the Bank or in another location in the municipality where Intesa Sanpaolo has its registered office, by notice published on the Bank's website at least thirty days prior to the date of the Shareholders' Meeting, as well as by abstract publication in daily newspapers (the abstract notice is normally published in "Il Sole 24 Ore" and in the major national and international newspapers).
+If the Shareholders' Meeting is called to appoint Directors by way of list voting, an earlier deadline for publication of forty days prior to the date of the meeting is applied.